anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

 Epoch: 90, loss: 0.028
 </pre>

+!!! note
+    To keep the code simple, we're not calculating and displaying the validation loss after each epoch here.
+But in [later lessons](convolutional-neural-networks.md#training){:target="_blank"}, the performance on the validation set will be crucial in influencing the learning process (learning rate, when to stop training, etc.).

 ### Evaluation
 Now we're ready to see how well our trained model will perform on our test (hold-out) data split.
 This will be our best measure on how well the model would perform on the real world, given that our dataset's distribution is close to unseen data.